umjennifer/umjennifer.github.io/about.md

 **2017**
 - Graduated from UCLA with an [Environmental Science, B.S.](https://www.ioes.ucla.edu/envisci/) and a [Geology minor](https://epss.ucla.edu/undergraduate/degree-information/)
 - Completed a [Health Career Connection internship](https://www.healthcareers.org/) with the [Northeast Valley Health Corporation](https://nevhc.org/)
-- Hired at the [UCLA Institute of the Environement and Sustainability](https://www.ioes.ucla.edu/)  as a Director's Coordinator
+- Hired at the [UCLA Institute of the Environment and Sustainability](https://www.ioes.ucla.edu/)  as a Director's Coordinator
 - Sponsored by Google to attend the [Grace Hopper Celebration of Women in Computing](https://ghc.anitab.org/)

 **2018**